ayushi19031/Mobile_Stand_design/README.md

 6. The phone basically has three parts, all which can be joined and fitted together to form the stand.

 There are 4 files in 4 formats - .stl, .png, .f3d, .dxf
-This is to enable 3D printing(.stl file), Laser cut printing(.f3d file).
+The .stl file enables 3D printing and the .f3d file enables laser cut printing.
 The .dxf file ensures portability and the .png file is the image of the final design.